boyetece/thukee-blogs/2022-dec/thukee.md

 Maintain the Content and Configuration on the Docker Host.
 When the container is created we can tell Docker to mount a local directory on the Docker host to a directory in the container.
 The NGINX image uses the default NGINX configuration, which uses `/usr/share/nginx/html` as the container’s root directory and puts configuration files in `/etc/nginx`.
 For a Docker host with content in the local directory `/var/www` and configuration files in `/var/nginx/conf`.

 ## docker run for nginx
 Note: Be sure to fix the SElinux file context in your host `/var/www` and `/var/nginx/conf` directories before creating the nginx container.
 Not doing so would result a `403 Forbiden` http error.
+Or we can automatically fix this with `:z` at the end of each defined volumes.
 ```
 podman run --name thukee -p 8000:80 \
-    -v /var/www:/usr/share/nginx/html \
+    -v /var/www:/usr/share/nginx/html:z \
-    -v /var/nginx/conf:/etc/nginx/conf \
+    -v /var/nginx/conf:/etc/nginx/conf:z \
     --restart unless-stopped \
     -d nginx:stable
 ```